 Bachelor of Fine Arts in Art

-A portfolio preview day is held on campus at Winthrop University.
-Students can attend and show their portfolios off to faculty members.
+Aspiring photography students might be interested in the portfolio preview day that is held on campus at Winthrop University.
+Students can attend and show off their portfolios to faculty members.
 This portfolio showing is a competition for scholarship opportunities.

 Bachelor of Fine Arts in Photography

-Johnson C Smith University is only about two miles away from downtown Charlotte while the University of North Carolina at Charlotte is around nine miles out.
-Finally, about 27 miles away from Charlotte's downtown is Gaston College.
-All of these schools offer photography classes in some form.
+Johnson C Smith University is only about two miles away from downtown Charlotte; and 27 miles away from Charlotte's downtown is Gaston College.
+These schools both offer photography classes through their visual arts programs.